denis725/aidoodle/python/README.md

 51, which leads to a win.
 If player 1 rerolled, there is a good chance that a non-winning sum of eyes will be rolled, in which case player 2 will most likely win, needing only a sum of 3.

+### Battle

+A simple battle game.

+Players have 2 types of units, melee (M) and rangers (R).
+These are their stats:

+* Melee: 9 hitpoints, damage 2-4
+* Ranger: 5 hitpoints, damage 1-3

+Units are lined up in rows.
+The melee unit can only attack units in the first two positions of the opponent's row.
+Rangers can attack all units.

+Moreover, units that are damaged can skip a round to heal (h) 2 hitpoints.